Saint Peter: Protestant rejection of Catholic claims

 Yet, still other Protestant scholars believe that Jesus in fact did mean to single out Peter as the very rock which he will build upon, but that the passage does nothing to indicate a continued succession of Peter's implied position.
-They assert that Matthew uses the demonstrative pronoun taute, which allegedly means "this very" or "this same", when he refers to the rock on which Jesus' church will be built.
+They assert that Matthew uses the demonstrative pronoun taute, which allegedly means "this very" or "this same" when he refers to the rock on which Jesus' church will be built.
 He also uses the Greek word for "and", kai.
 It is alleged that when a demonstrative pronoun is used with kai, the pronoun refers back to the preceding noun.
-The second rock Jesus refers to must then be the same rock as the first one; and if Peter is the first rock he must also be the second.
+The second rock Jesus refers to must then be the same rock as the first one; and if Peter is the first rock, he must also be the second.

 Unlike Oscar Cullmann, Confessional Lutherans and many other Protestant apologists agree that it's meaningless to elaborate the meaning of "Rock" by looking at the Aramaic language.
 While the Jews spoke mostly Aramaic at home, in public they usually spoke Greek.
 The few Aramaic words spoken by Jesus in public were unusual, which is why they are noted as such.
 And most importantly the New Testament was revealed in Koine Greek, not Aramaic.

-Lutheran historians even report that the Catholic church itself didn't, at least unanimously, regard Peter as the rock until the 1870s:
+Lutheran historians even report that the Catholic church itself did not, at least unanimously, regard Peter as the rock until the 1870s: